 There's more than only a patch of oil for Apache.
 The oil and gas exploration and production company has onshore and offshore operations in major oil patches around the world, including in North America as well as in Australia, Egypt, and the UK North Sea.
 In North America it is active in the Gulf of Mexico, the Gulf Coast of Texas and Louisiana, the Permian Basin in West Texas, the Anadarko Basin in Oklahoma, and Canada's Western Sedimentary Basin.
 In 2014 the company reported worldwide estimated proved reserves of 2.4 billion barrels of oil equivalent.
+In 2015 Anadarko Petroleum made a bid to acquire Apache, which was rebuffed.

 Apache has exploration and production assets in Australia, Canada, Egypt, the UK, and the US.
 In 2014 the US accounted for 41% of Apache’s revenues; International operations, 59%.